tomaszkacprzak/CosmoGrid/README.md

 # CosmoGrid
-Tools for processing the CosmoGrid simulations
+Tools for processing and testing the CosmoGrid simulations